-You may have a great CPA, but if you wait to talk to him until your tax year is over, there's little he can do to lower your tax bill.
-To reduce your taxes, take these steps before the end of the year.
+You might have a great CPA, but there's little they can do to lower your tax bill if you wait to talk to them until your tax year is over.
+Take these steps before the end of the year to reduce your taxes.

-If you use the cash-basis accounting method and have cash on hand, consider paying all outstanding accounts payable before the year ends even if they aren't due.
-This action allows you to record the expense in the current year, and in turn, it reduces your net income and tax bill.
+Consider paying all outstanding accounts payable before the year ends, even if they aren't due yet, if you use the cash-basis accounting method and have the cash on hand.
+This allows you to record the expense in the current year and, in turn, it reduces your net income and tax bill.

-Review your estimated tax payments at least quarterly to ensure you're paying enough in taxes.
-If your payments are too low and you owe a large balance at the end of the year, you could wind up paying additional interest and fees.
+Review your estimated tax payments at least quarterly to ensure that you're paying enough in taxes.
+You could wind up paying additional interest and fees if your payments are too low and you owe a large balance at the end of the year.

 You can also reduce your taxable income by deferring income until the following year.
-There are two ways to accomplish this deferment.
+There are two ways to accomplish this.

-- For accrual-basis accounting or instances where you don't charge until after delivery, you can delay delivery of goods and services until the new tax year.
-Note that there are strict guidelines that apply to recording deferred income under accrual accounting; check with your controller services to see if you're allowed to make this move.
+- For accrual-basis accounting or instances where you don't charge until after delivery, you can delay the delivery of goods and services until the new tax year.
+Note that there are strict guidelines that apply to record deferred income under accrual accounting.
+Check with your controller services to see if you're allowed to make this move.

 Have you purchased equipment or made building improvements during the year?
 Make sure to review the depreciation rules.
-To reduce your current year taxes, you should generally seek to maximize your expenses in the following order:
+You should generally seek to maximize your expenses in the following order to reduce your current year taxes:

 - Declare the entire expense in the current year.